Loading…

 Manhwa or K-drama first?

 Manhwa first for the complete story.
-K-drama first if you prefer visual media as an entry point — just know the second half diverges significantly.
+K-drama first if you prefer visual media as an entry point, but know the second half diverges significantly.

 Is it free?